-On February 2, 2022, the Company entered into share purchase agreements (collectively, the "Forward Share Purchase Agreements") with certain backstop arrangements with Sea Otter Securities, Stichting Juridisch Eigendom Mint Tower Arbitrage Fund, Feis Equities LLC, Yakira Capital Management, Inc., Yakira Enhanced Offshore Fund and Yakira Partners LP, MAP 136 Segregated Portfolio and Meteora Capital Partners, LP (collectively, the "Backstop Investors"), pursuant to which the Backstop Investors agreed not to redeem certain Edoc shares (the "Backstop Shares") in connection with the Company's shareholder meeting to approve an extension of the date by which the Company has to consummate a Business Combination from February 12, 2022 to August 12, 2022 (the "February 2022 Extension") and the Business Combination.
-Pursuant to the Backstop Agreements, the Backstop Investors agreed to hold such shares until the three-month anniversary of the consummation of the Business Combination, at which time they will each have the right to sell them to the combined entity, after giving effect to the Business Combination (the "Combined Company") for a price of \$10.42 per share, or will sell them during such time period at a market price of at least \$10.27 per share (with a premium of \$0.05 per share to be paid by the Combined Company for each Backstop Share sold by a Backstop Investor during the one-month period following the Closing of the Business Combination).
-The Backstop Investors' agreements provide that, following the Closing of the Business Combination, the Company will deposit into escrow accounts the aggregate cash amount necessary to purchase the shares held by the Backstop Investors, up to \$22,924,000.
-As a result, these amounts deposited into the escrow accounts will not be available to the Combined Company unless and until any of the Backstop Investors sell such shares in the market.
-If the Backstop Investors sell such shares during the one-month period following the Closing of the Business Combination at a sales price that is greater than \$10.27 per share, then Combined Company shall pay to each selling investor a premium of \$0.05 per share sold.
-If the Backstop Investors sell shares to the Combined Company on the three-month anniversary of the Closing of the Business Combination, the repurchase price payable by the Combined Company for such shares from the escrow accounts established for this purpose shall be \$10.42 per share.
+On February 2, 2022, the Company entered into share purchase agreements (collectively, the "Forward Share Purchase Agreements") with certain backstop arrangements with Sea Otter Securities, Stichting Juridisch Eigendom Mint Tower Arbitrage Fund, Feis Equities LLC, Yakira Capital Management, Inc., Yakira Enhanced Offshore Fund and Yakira Partners LP, MAP 136 Segregated Portfolio and Meteora Capital Partners, LP (collectively, the "Backstop Investors"), pursuant to which the Backstop Investors agreed not to redeem certain Edoc shares (the "Backstop Shares") in connection with the Company's shareholder meeting to approve an extension of the date by which the Company has to consummate a Business Combination from February 12, 2022 to August 12, 2022 (the "February 2022 Extension")

+and the Business Combination.
+Pursuant to the Forward Share Purchase Agreements, the Backstop Investors agreed to hold such shares until the three-month anniversary of the consummation of the Business Combination, at which time they will each have the right to sell them to the combined entity, after giving effect to the Business Combination (the "Combined Company") for a price of \$10.42 per share, or will sell them during such time period at a market price of at least \$10.27 per share (with a premium of \$0.05 per share to be paid by the Combined Company for each Backstop Share sold by a Backstop Investor during the one-month period following the Closing of the Business Combination).

 In consideration of the Backstop Investors' agreements with regard to Public Shares pursuant to the backstop arrangements, the Sponsor (or its designees) agreed to transfer an aggregate of 338,907 shares of Edoc Class B ordinary shares (the "Backstop Transferred Founder Shares") to the Backstop Investors.
-Additionally, if the Business Combination was not consummated by May 12, 2022, then for each monthly period from May 12, 2022 until August 12, 2022 that the Business Combination had not closed, Edoc shall issue to the Backstop Investors, at Edoc's discretion, either (i) a cash amount of \$0.05 per share not redeemed by the Backstop Investors, for an aggregate of up to \$0.15 per share, or (ii) or 0.034 Backstop Transferred Founder Shares per share not redeemed by the Backstop Investors in connection with the extraordinary general meeting of Edoc shareholders in connection with the February 2022 Extension, to be transferred by the Sponsor (or its designees), for an aggregate of up to 0.1027 Backstop Transferred Founder Shares per share.
+Additionally, if the Business Combination was not consummated by May 12, 2022, then for each monthly period from May 12, 2022 until August 12, 2022 that the Business Combination had not closed, Edoc shall issue to the Backstop Investors, at EDOC's discretion, either (i) a cash amount of \$0.05 per share not redeemed by the Backstop Investors, for an aggregate of up to \$0.15 per share, or (ii) or 0.034 Backstop Transferred Founder Shares per share not redeemed by the Backstop Investors in connection with the extraordinary general meeting of Edoc shareholders in connection with the February 2022 Extension, to be transferred by the Sponsor (or its designees), for an aggregate of up to 0.1027 Backstop Transferred Founder Shares per share.
 Such payment(s) were to be made within five (5) business days following each of May 12, 2022, June 12, 2022, and July 12, 2022, to the extent that the Business Combination had not closed by such dates.
 On July 22, 2022, 225,940 more Backstop Transferred Founder Shares were transferred by the Sponsor to the Backstop investors.
-The Company recognized \$783,966 and \$5,739,976 of finance costs, at the per share price of \$10.24, for the three and nine months ended September 30, 2022 for the transfer of shares associated with the agreement in the statements of operations of the condensed financial statements.
+The Company recognized \$5,739,976 and \$0 of finance costs, at the per share price of \$10.24, respectively, for the year ended December 31, 2022 and 2021 for the transfer of shares associated with the agreement in the statements of operations of the financial statements.

 The Backstop Agreements expired on August 12, 2022, in accordance with their terms.